Grove Place: History

 Dr Edward Middleton purchased the property in 1831 and converted it into a private lunatic asylum.
 By 1844 the asylum was owned and run by Mrs Harriette Middleton and her family.
-Following her death, her son Henry was given the opportunity to buy the property but he declined, with the building being sold to Isaac Pothecary and William Symes for £5,000 of Bishop's Waltham, with a mortgage from Harriette Middleton's friends Thomas Burdon of London and Alexander Frederick Patterson of Southampton.
+Following her death, her son Henry was given the opportunity to buy the property but he declined, with the building being sold to Isaac Pothecary and William Symes of Bishop's Waltham for £5,000, with a mortgage from Harriette Middleton's friends Thomas Burdon of London and Alexander Frederick Patterson of Southampton.

 The first patients to be admitted to the Hampshire County Lunatic Asylum were twelve patients selected from Grove Place by two justices of the peace; the first six were transferred on 13 December 1852.

 As well as private patients, the asylum at Grove Park accepted paupers from poor law unions in the area, but the two groups were treated very differently.
 In 1844 the 19 private patients were housed in the main house but the 53 resident paupers were located in outbuildings.
 They were separated into "clean" and "dirty" patients but otherwise little attention was paid to their comfort or rehabilitation.

 Magistrates visited Grove Place in 1853 and, finding evidence that a patient there had been treated cruelly and severely, they recommended that the owner's licence to run the asylum be discontinued.
 The following year the asylum was sold to Dr James Baillie.
 Baillie paid a considerable sum to take over the asylum and the Lunacy Commissioners reported in 1854 that they were concerned he would attempt to seek a return on his investment by cutting back further on the quality of the patients' accommodation.
-Subsequently the asylum's licence was not renewed.
+Subsequently, the asylum's licence was not renewed.